FAQ

 Do I need to make my own tree?

 The SNP distance and NJ-based method of tree building for most Pathogenwatch species can be considered good enough for most purposes.
 We have extensively compared the resulting trees against independent publications and in-house datasets for multiple species and can show good consistency with other classification schemes like MLST.
-However, it is designed for speed and scalability and is sensitive to low quality data and the levels of recombination present.
+However, it is designed for speed and scalability, and is sensitive to low quality data and the levels of recombination present.
 If you need a well supported precise tree for drawing detailed conclusions, perhaps on transmission events from closely related strains, we would suggest at least using an ML-based approach such as IQTree or FastTree.
 In this circumstance, the Pathogenwatch tree is best considered as a way of identifying the genomes to include in a more computationally intensive approach.

 How does the website versioning system work?